Electric pulse fishing: Background

 Electric pulse fishing is applied on a limited scale for catching flatfish.
 In this branch of demersal fishery different techniques can be used for disturbing fish on the seabed and sending them up into the belly of the net.
 In conventional bottom trawling the trawl doors and foot rope, which consists of steel chains mounted to the bottom of the net opening, disturb the seabed, causing the demersal fish to swim along in the mouth of the net until they succumb and fall into cod end.
 Electric pulse fishing gear does not involve these chains, but features cables with electrodes consisting of isolated and conductive elements mounted in the dragging direction.
 A short-lasting electric field is generated to disturb demersal fish without killing or paralysing them, but rather by causing an involuntary muscular contraction.

 Electric pulse fishing consumes less energy compared to conventional trawling, due to the lighter trawl, lower fishing speed and lower frictive resistance from the seabed.
 It therefore requires significantly less fuel, which reduces carbon dioxide emissions and makes it an economically interesting alternative.
 As there is no "ploughing effect", this method of fishing has a less disastrous impact on the seabed ecosystem.
 It also involves fewer discards for all species categories that are discarded.

-Animal rights
+Bans

 In January 2018, the European Parliament approved a call to ban electric pulse fishing, seen by some as cruel.